diegomlombardo/energy-entropy-coupling/README.md

 Brain–Body–Energy Generative Model

 This repository contains a fully parallelized in-silico simulation framework designed to explore how brain–body–energy interactions shape cognition across lifespan-like cohorts.
 The model is inspired by systems-level theories suggesting that cognitive outcomes emerge not only from pathology, but from how metabolic stability and neural dynamics interact across scales.
+Here the pre-pint: http://dx.doi.org/10.2139/ssrn.6391438

 Scientific Motivation

 Traditional approaches to cognitive vulnerability often focus on molecular or pathological causes.
 Here, we take a different/complemetary perspective:

-Cognition is an emergent propert.
-This is the part in which we don't have still a whole matematical model of human cognition and improuve this part is a ongoing work..
+Cognition: We don’t yet have one complete mathematical model that fully explains how the human brain works.
+How we model it often depends on what we think the brain actually does.
+Making these models better is still an active and exciting area of research.

 Large-scale brain dynamics are constrained by energy balance and autonomic signals.

-Cognitive performance depends on the alignment between neural metastability and peripheral energy fluctuations, captured by what we call the Energy Coupling
+Cognitive performance depends on the alignment between neural metastability and peripheral energy fluctuations, captured by what we call the Energy Coupling, under this view.

 By simulating synthetic cohorts across a wide age range, we can explore how coupling strength influences cognition, revealing patterns like the inverted-U trajectory, where optimal cognition emerges at intermediate coupling and declines at extremes.